 By combining consistent physical activity with a balanced diet, maintaining a healthy weight, and adopting other heart-healthy habits, you can take proactive steps to protect your heart.

-If you’re located in the Melbourne region and are unsure where to start or need tailored advice, Family Clinics Australia is here to help.
+If you’re located in the Melbourne region and are unsure where to start or need tailored advice, GPs consulting from Family Clinics Australia are here to help.

-Our preventative health care services can help you create personalised strategies for reducing your heart disease risk and improving your overall health.
+Preventative health care services offered by independent GPs can help you create personalised strategies for reducing your heart disease risk and improving your overall health.

 Book an appointment online at our Armadale or Caulfield South clinics today!